u25723007/COS802_Mini_Project/README.md

 1. If you are running from a local machine, comment this line in the script file_path = "/content/drive/MyDrive/NewsSA.txt"
-2. if you are running on google colab, confirm that this is the correct location for the dataset : file_path = "/content/drive/MyDrive/NewsSA.txt" othewise modify the path to match your location.

-   Then press run all button on the script.
+2. if you are running on google colab, confirm that this is the correct location for the dataset : file_path = "/content/drive/MyDrive/NewsSA.txt" othewise modify the path to match your location. these line are loacted at the begging of the file, immediatly after importing libraries Then press run all button on the script.
 Everything will run.
    Lookout for model training pop-ups https://wandb.ai/ for model training